logdna/logdna-cli/CONTRIBUTING.md

 ## Questions?

-The easiest way to get our attention is to comment on an existing, or open a new [issue][].
+The easiest way to get our attention is to comment on an existing or open a new [issue][].

 [eslint]: https://eslint.org